shekinahmanyi/shekinahmanyi/README.md

 ### Hi there 👋

-I am called Shekinah Manyi✨ and I so Love the MERN Stack❤️💙 & Flutter💙

-I am a passionate Software Developer and Tech enthusiast from Cameroon.
+I am called Shekinah Manyi✨ and I am Passionate about building Full Stack Web and Mobile Applications with the MERN Stack and Flutter💙.
+I am also a ML enthusiast and passionate about it, looking forward into incoorporating it in the work I do.

 - 🔭 I’m currently working on a Mental-Health project.